 Financial guarantees are initially recognised at their fair value, which is the premium received on issuance.
-The received premium is amortized over the life of the financial guarantee.
-The guarantee liability (the notional amount) is subsequently recognised at the higher of this amortized amount and the present value of any expected payments (when a payment under guarantee has become probable).
-The premium received on these financial guarantees is included in other liabilities.
+The received premium is amortised over the life of the financial guarantee.
+The guarantee liability (the notional amount) is subsequently recognised at the higher of this amortised amount and the present value of any expected payments (when a payment under guarantee has become probable).